-If you are planning to rent a car in South Africa you’re going to have a fantastic time.
+If you plan to rent a car in South Africa, you will have a fantastic time.
 Having a car in this country gives you ultimate freedom.
 There’s so much to do and places to explore in South Africa you will want that freedom.
 It’s the perfect road trip destination.

 A car rental in South Africa is an affordable option for getting around, and as long as you’re okay driving on the left side of the road, it is a very ideal option.
 Here are our best South Africa rental car tips to know before you get there!

 Renting a Car in South Africa is Affordable

 Every time I travel to South Africa, I am reminded of how affordable it is to rent a car there.
 Seriously, you can get fantastic deals on a car in South Africa, especially if you rent in a major city like Johannesburg or Cape Town.
 Depending on the month, it’s possible to get a car for as low as $10 a day!
 It’s always best to compare rates on different platforms to get the best deal.